hypergeek-dev/cipher-forge/README.md

 ## Accreditation
-I like to thank dictionary.com for the wordlists and Nordpass.com for their list of 200 most used passwords
+I like to thank dictionary.com for the wordlists and Nordpass.com for their list of 200 most used passwords I also like to thank Iocane.com for the scale on passwordstrength measured in bits And omnicalculator.com for the formular on how to calculate Entropy

 ## Credits
 For code inspiration, help, and advice, the following resources were used: